 The benefit here is that you can listen to different streams at the same time, all accessing your one music catalogue, and there is also a follow me music feature that allows you to listen to thrash metal while your kids listen to the latest rendition of Handel's Messiah (or vice-versa).

 While the Streamium offers a wire free home, Philips has unfortunately compromised on the sound quality to get there.
 This might be alright for the kitchen, but due their size, we found the speakers offer a lacklustre performance against our expectation for a unit costing £700.

-If we were rating the WACS 7500 over the previous WACS 7000 it would be a 9/10, however while this is a massive improvement on the previous model it still lacks against the other, albeit more expensive, options on the market.
+This is a massive improvement on the previous model it still lacks against the other, albeit more expensive, options on the market